Cream Filled Pizzelles (Trubochki)

 - Honey Cake Roll with Condensed Milk Frosting – easy dessert, done in under an hour

 - Peach Pastries with Dulce de Leche Filling (persiki/персики) – no mold required, always such crowd-pleaser

 - Ptichye Moloko (Bird’s Milk) – the best jell-o dessert you will ever have, done in 30 minutes

-- Ukrainian Dulce de Leche Waffle Cake – extremely easy, the ‘must’ dessert at every event
+- Ukrainian Dulce de Leche Waffle Cake – so easy, the ‘must’ dessert at every event

 - Walnut Shaped Cookies with Dulce De Leche Filling (oreshki) – every Slavic family makes these